 PGD(Prenatal Genetic Diagnosis)

-Prenatal genetic diagnosis is done by cytogenetic, molecular genetic, and molecular cytogenetic methods & advanced ultrasonography.
-An increasing number of monogenic diseases can be diagnosed prenatally by either genetic or biochemical testing, but Polygenic and multifactorial diseases cannot be reliably diagnosed by genetic testing at present, although a number of malformations can be ascertained prenatally by ultrasonography.
+Prenatal genetic diagnosis is done by the best infertility specialist in Hyderabad, Dr. Rohini Devi in the Motherhood fertility centre, which is considered as the best fertility centre in Hyderabad and found that there are certain cytogenetic, molecular genetic, and molecular cytogenetic methods & advanced ultrasonography.
+In the fertility centres in Hyderabad, an increasing number of monogenic diseases can be diagnosed prenatally by doing either genetic testing or biochemical testing.
+But Polygenic, as well as multifactorial diseases, can’t be diagnosed properly by genetic testing at the present stage, although multiple malformations can be ascertained prenatally by ultrasonography process.
+That’s why there are pgd treatment centres, where the pgd specialist in Hyderabad find out the actual reason of PGD.

 The prenatal diagnosis of chromosomal abnormalities by karyotyping: INDICATIONS ARE-

-Following an ultrasound finding which raises the possibility of a chromosomal problem.
+Following an ultrasound outcome which increases the possibility of a chromosomal problem.

-In the presence of a known translocation,inversion or insertion in one parent.
+the diagnosis is done In the presence of a known translocation, inversion or insertion in one of the parent.

-A chromosomal anomaly in an existing child.
+A chromosomal anomaly test in an existing child.
 Ex: after the birth of a child with trisomy.

 Genetically determined diseases can be divided into three groups: